krilevo/webp-converter/README.md

 - Automatically creates the output folder if it does not exist
 - Customizable encoding parameters for better quality control

+## Note on Empty Directories

+This project includes empty `input` and `output` directories tracked using `.gitkeep` files to ensure they are present in the repository.
+You can safely delete them.

 ## Requirements

 - Python 3.6 or higher